leitingsd/NoWindowsUpdate/README.md

-# Multiple Methods to Disable Windows Automatic Updates (Windows 10 & 11)
+# Multiple Methods to Disable Windows Automatic Updates

 ## Multiple Methods to Disable Annoying Windows Updates Without Using Any Third-Party Software (Applicable to Windows 10 & 11)